Keeping pests away naturally

 be patient: predators take several weeks to build up numbers before they start making a dent in your pest problem, so introduce them as soon as you notice the first signs of infestation. .

-Please ask the staff in our garden centre in Telford for more information and advice about biological controls to use in your garden.
+Please ask a member of the Lakeside team for more information and advice about biological controls to use in your garden.